 Chaga mushrooms are rich in a wide variety of vitamins, minerals and antioxidants including B-complex vitamins, vitamin D, potassium, amino acids, fibre, copper, selenium, zinc, iron, manganese, magnesium and calcium.
 The potent antioxidants contained in chaga mushrooms may have benefits from cancer prevention, to lowering blood pressure and blood sugar to fighting inflammation.

 If you want to try Four Sigmatic, they’re offered my readers 10% off with the code RUNNINGONREALFOOD.
 Click here to purchase and use the code at checkout to take advantage of the discount.
 I can’t say enough goods about them.
-I use a variety of their products every day and I absolutely love them!
 You’ve got to try their mushroom coffee elixirs.
 I’m obsessed.

 The Benefits of Cacao